jakesgordon/javascript-state-machine/README.md

     fsm.clear()
     ...

-*NEW in v1.3.0* is a generic `onstatechage` hook was added to allow a single function to be called, with from and to parameters, on all state changes
+*NEW in v1.3.0* is a generic `onchangestate(from,to)` hook was added to allow a single function to be called on all state changes:

     fsm.onchangestate = function(from, to) { document.body.className = to; };